Barrett Tied To Faith Group Ex-members Say Subjugates Women

 While People of Praise portrays itself as a tightknit family of families, former members paint a darker picture of that closeness.

-Coral Anika Theill joined People of Praises branch in Corvallis, Oregon, in 1979, when she was a 24-year-old mother of 6-month-old twins.
+Coral Anika Theill joined a group called Vine and Branches in Corvallis, Oregon, in 1979, when she was a 24-year-old mother of 6-month-old twins.
+Founded by charismatic Catholic priest from South Bend, the community was formally absorbed into People of Praise in 1982.

 My husband at the time was very drawn to it because of the structure of the submission of women, recounted Theill, who is now 65.